 All markets are wonderful but here’s a list of Christmas markets to get some ideas.

 5 of the best Christmas Markets in London, by Emily Luxton.
 Because London really decks out on the Christmas decoration and this city will appeal to everyone.
 This is the city for Christmas Carollers and loads of Christmas shopping (besides the Christmas markets in London).

 Christmas Markets in Germany by Europediaries.
-When you say Christmas markets, you say Germany.
+This must be the best place for Christmas markets!
 In every town and city in Germany, there is some sort of Christmas market.
-Famous are the ones in Berlin, Köln, Dusseldorf, Nuremburg and many more.
-You cannot visit a Christmas Market in Germany without a taste of mulled wine, bratwurst and some pretzels.
+Famous are the ones in Berlin, Cologne, Dusseldorf, Nuremberg, and many more.
+You cannot visit a Christmas Market in Germany without a taste of mulled wine, bratwurst, and some pretzels.

-3 Christmas markets in Belgium worth visiting, by Alison and Andrew from cheeseweb.eu.
-This couple travels slow and lists a few blog posts about Christmas markets in Belgium.
-Brussel and Bruge’s Christmas Markets are renowned for their delicious foods, snacks and treats.
+3 Christmas markets in Belgium worth visiting, by Alison and Andrew.
+This couple travels slowly and lists a few blog posts about Christmas markets in Belgium.
+Brussels and Bruges Christmas Markets are renowned for their delicious foods, snacks, and treats.
 Enjoy!

-I recommend you to take the train or join a budget bus tour.
+I recommend you take the train or join a budget bus tour.
 Yes, that’s when you join all the old people who love these sorts of things.
-But the fare for the bus is cheap and once you arrive, you can wonder off on your own.
+But the fare for the bus is cheap and once you arrive, you can wander off on your own.

 Taking the train or bus, allows you to drink as much mulled wine as you’d like.
 You do not have to drive home after having walked all day and you’re feet are killing you.
 And, last but not least you do not have to worry about high parking fees or traffic driving into the city.

 Some helpful tips and links to help plan your Christmas Market Trip: